Dir: Freddie Francis

 Star: Christopher Lee, Peter Cushing, Donald Sutherland, Roy Castle

-It’s probably a good rule that, should Cushing and Lee ever get into your train carriage, I’d be inclined to get off and take the bus instead.
+It’s probably a good rule that, should Cushing and Lee ever get into your train carriage, it;d be best to get off and take the bus instead.
 If Horror Express didn’t convince you of the wisdom behind that philosophy, this Amicus anthology will do the trick.
 Lee, Sutherland and Castle are among the five passengers sharing a journey with Dr. Schreck (Cushing), who turns out to have a deck of tarot cards which he used to tell the others’ immediate futures.
 Let’s just say the Death card gets a bit of a workout, in tales which are entitled, in order, Werewolf, Creeping Vine, Voodoo, Disembodied Hand and Vampire, before a final twist which I actually figured out before the film even started.

 For this was watched at the request of Chris, as she remembered it being “quite scary” when she had seen it previously.
 Post-viewing interrogation revealed she was likely ten or eleven at the time, which explains a lot, because there’s not little here that would terrify anyone old enough to vote.
 However, even if provoking more laughter than screams (the hand in particular), this is still a thoroughly entertaining compilation of little chills, with most of the stories leaving me wishing they’d gone on longer.
 Creeping Vine was likely my favourite, about a family who come home from holiday and are held hostage by a sentient bit of foliage.
 It even proves capable of cutting the house phone line, so thank heavens we now live in an age where communication is vine-proof.